kosl/ihipp-examples/docs/week5.md

 ## 5.9 CUDA and OpenCL execution model

 After exploring the GPU architecture and getting to know the principles of GPU programming we can abstract everything into a GPU execution model.
 Let's see how a GPU hardware architecture corresponds to the GPU programming paradigm.
 We will talk in terms of CUDA terminology but the same applies to OpenCL.
-We will presents the equivalent OpenCL terminology at the end.
+We will present the equivalent OpenCL terminology at the end.

 The GPU execution model uses the concept of a grid of thread blocks, where the multiple blocks in a grid map onto the multiple SMs, and each block contains multiple threads, mapping onto the cores in an SM.
 We can see this concept on the picture (source: NVIDIA) below.